cuga-rajal/opensim_apple_arm64/README.md

 	cp -f libBulletSim-[version]-[date]-universal.dylib /path/to/opensim/bin/lib64/

-Then, control which Bullet binary loads into the simulator by editing the configuration file "osx" section:
+Then, edit the following config file to control which Bullet file loads; The "osx" section would need to be edited to point to the new file in:

 	/path/to/opensim/bin/OpenSim.Region.PhysicsModule.BulletS.dll.config